mikesmallhelp/wacat/README.md

 ![](doc/chromium-opened.png)

-The root page doesn't contain any input fields, dropdown menus or buttons. wacat simple collects links of the two sub pages and goes to them.
-In the sub pages wacat fills the form inputs and selects from the dropdown menus.
-Finally it pushes the buttons in the each sub page.
+The root page doesn't contain any input fields, dropdown menus etc. wacat simple collects links of the two sub pages and goes to them.
+In each sub page wacat first pushes the button.
+The it fills the form input, selects from the dropdown menu etc. Finally it pushes the button again.
 Here is the command, which you can copy, paste and run.
-Same way you can run all other examples and use my test applications.
+Same way you can run all other examples and please feel free to use my test applications.

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/